straysheep-dev/straysheep-dev.github.io/docs/index.md

         ---

-        Various Docker configuration files for CI/CD testing of Anisble roles with molecule
+        Systemd-enabled Docker configuration files for molecule testing.
+All submodules in [ansible-configs](#ansible-configs) run molecule CI workflows using these.

         [:octicons-arrow-right-24: Go to repo :material-github:](https://github.com/straysheep-dev/docker-configs)